-Indrani Pal-Chaudhuri, a multidisciplinary artist, director, photographer, and social justice advocate, is known by the mononym Indrani for her “iconic imagery and visionary storytelling” (Huffington Post).
-Believing that artists as myth-makers shape the parameters of the possible, her work explores transformation and the intersection between mythology and reality from diverse perspectives, to inspire social change.
-She is described as "dynamic... at the crossroads of pop culture and critical acclaim" by the Lincoln Center, which presented her major retrospective to accompany her book ICONS published by Perseus Press.
+Indrani Pal-Chaudhuri is a Tribeca Film Festival Award-winning multidisciplinary artist, a “leading director and voice for female empowerment” (Tribeca Film Festival), photographer, and social justice advocate, known mononymously for her “iconic imagery and visionary storytelling” (Huffington Post).
+Believing that artists as myth-makers shape the parameters of the possible, her work explores transformation and the intersection between mythology and reality from diverse perspectives, to inspire change.

 Indrani’s work has won 27 awards including The Tribeca Film Festival 2019 Disruptor Award, Best Picture and Best Director at the Los Angeles Independent Film Festival, two Gold Lions at Cannes Festival of Creativity, and Best Film at the CNN 2018 Expose Awards.